arnaldpuy/detectability_crisis/README.md

 If you use this workflow or the irrigated area masks, please cite:

 A. Puy, O. Richards, S. N. Linga, S. Flinders, C. Aguiló-Rivera, J. Larsen.
 (2026).
-Code of Where irrigation exists is globally contested.
+Code and datasets of Where irrigation exists is globally contested.
 Zenodo. doi: 10.5281/zenodo.19001232.

 ## License